fangq/mcx/README.txt

 a thousand times faster than a fully optimized CPU-based MC implementation.

-The algorithm of this software is detailed in the Reference [1].
+The algorithm of this software is detailed in the References [1,2].
 A short summary of the main features includes:

 *.
 3D heterogeneous media represented by voxelated array